The Hessian of elliptic curves as a Latt\`es map: Introduction

 \section{Introduction}

 Let $\K$ be a field of characteristic different from $2$ and $3$.
-The \emph{Hessian variety} associated with a projective hyperplane $V(F) \subseteq \P^n(\K)$ is the zero locus of the determinant $\Hess(F)$ of the Hessian matrix of $F$.
-This classical construction enjoys several geometric properties, whose study began with the seminal works by Hesse~\cites{Hesse1,Hesse2} and has continued to the present day~\cite{cilibertoOttaviani:hessianMap,ciliberto2024generalternaryformrecovered}.
-When the considered form $F$ is cubic in the projective plane (i.e.\ $n=2$ and $\deg(F) = 3$), then $\Hess(F)$ is, in turn, a cubic form.
-Moreover, if the plane cubic defined by $F$ is also smooth (i.e.\ elliptic), its Hessian has proven to be a crucial tool for investigating its arithmetic properties \cite{stanojkovskiVoll:hessianEC,TauSala:loops}.
+Given a projective hypersurface $V(F) \subseteq \P^n(\K)$, its \emph{Hessian} is defined as the zero locus of the determinant of the Hessian matrix of $F$.
+This classical construction enjoys several geometric properties, whose study began with the seminal works by Hesse~\cites{Hesse1,Hesse2} and has continued to the present day~\cite{cilibertoOttaviani:hessianMap,CilibertoOttaviani2026}.
+When the considered form $F$ is a projective plane cubic (i.e., $n=2$ and $\deg(F) = 3$), the Hessian of $V(F)$ is, in turn, defined by a (possibly zero) cubic form.
+Moreover, if $V(F)$ is also smooth (i.e., elliptic), the Hessian has proven to be a crucial tool for investigating its arithmetic properties \cite{Hesse3torsion,stanojkovskiVoll:hessianEC,TauSala:loops}.

-It is a natural question to ask, for general cubic forms in the projective plane, what is the link between $F$ and $\Hess(F)$, and, more generally, its iterated Hessian $\Hess^{(n)}(F)$.
-This question motivates the study of the dynamical system defined by the Hessian transformation: by representing the isomorphism class of $F$ by $j\in \P^1(\K)$, one can view $\Hess$ as a rational function on $\P^1(\K)$.
-We will simply refer to the corresponding functional graph as the \emph{Hessian graph}.
-The study of this graph has already been undertaken by several authors in the case $\K=\mathbb{C}$ or $\K=\mathbb{R}$~\cite{salmon:higherPlaneCurves, hollcroft1926, popescuPampu2008:iterHess,artebaniDolgachev:hassePencil, cataneseSernesi2024:hesseModSpace}, and it falls within a much broader field of research regarding the dynamics of rational functions \cite{NiederreiterShparlinski2003, silverman2007arithmetic,}.
-However, despite its fundamental nature and its theoretical relevance, the structure and symmetries of the Hessian graphs have not yet been fully investigated.
+It is natural to ask how a given elliptic curve relates to its Hessian and, more generally, to its iterated Hessian.
+This question motivates the study of the (discrete) dynamical systems defined by the Hessian transformation, whose corresponding functional graphs will be referred to as \emph{Hessian graphs}.
+The study of these graphs has already been undertaken by several authors for $\K=\C$ or $\K=\mathbb{R}$~\cite{salmon:higherPlaneCurves, hollcroft1926, popescuPampu2008:iterHess,artebaniDolgachev:hassePencil, cataneseSernesi2024:hesseModSpace,HessianJake}, and it falls within a broader field of research regarding the dynamics of rational functions \cite{NiederreiterShparlinski2003, silverman2007arithmetic,}.
+However, despite their fundamental nature and theoretical relevance, the structure and symmetries of Hessian graphs have not been fully investigated yet.

-In this paper, we develop a new approach for studying the Hessian of plane cubics, and we employ it to establish several novel properties of such transformation.
-More precisely, we identify the plane cubics over a field $\K$ with points, defined over a prescribed extension of $\K$, of a model elliptic curve $E_k$ given by

-We show that the Hessian transformation is closely related to the degree-$3$ endomorphism $\psi_k$ of $E_k$, for $k = -6912$, whose kernel is $\{\0,\pm(0,\sqrt{k}/2)\}$ (\Cref{thm:projectphi3,thm:commuting}).
-This implies that, over arbitrary fields, not only does the Hessian graph enjoy the properties shared by group automorphisms \cite{DEKLERK2022112691}, but it also inherits distinctive features from the arithmetic of the curve $E_k$.
-Moreover, the results actually apply to a larger family of rational maps, namely those defined by